 Therefore a Yacht engineer applying under the Experienced Seafarer route would need to provide 24 months yacht service and 16 months actual sea service to obtain the TRB, and a further 11 months yacht service and 7.5 months actual sea service whilst holding the TRB.

-NOTE: this rule cannot be used for calculating yacht service towards a ‘Yacht only’ restricted SV Second Engineer CoC or the Yacht Conversion Routes in Annex A of MIN 524.
+This rule cannot be used for calculating yacht service towards a ‘Yacht only’ restricted SV Second Engineer CoC or the Yacht Conversion Routes in Annex A of MIN 524.

 You are able to claim 3 months or 25% (whichever is least) of the required sea service for your service in shipyards, repair berth, anchorage and at lay-up.

-You will be eligible for this route if you have completed a suitable engineering qualification and/or work based apprenticeship.
+B) Service Requirements for the Alternative Route: You will be eligible for this route if you have completed a suitable engineering qualification and/or work based apprenticeship.
 This will include:

 - Graduates or Higher National Diploma (HND)/Higher National Certificate (HNC) holders in mechanical/aeronautical/marine/electromechanical or an engineering programme that comprises of at least four of the following six modules: applied mechanics, applied heat, mathematics, engineering drawing , naval architecture and ship construction and electro-technology;